bbauska/JS-Notes4Pros/README.md

 Use it now
 So, with generators and spawn function, you can clean up all your async code in NodeJS to look and feel like it's synchronous.
 This will make debugging easy.
 Also the code will look neat.
-This feature is coming to future versions of JavaScript - as async.await.
+This feature is coming to future versions of JavaScript - as async...await.
 But you can use them today in ES2015/ES6 using the spawn function defined in the libraries - taskjs, co, or bluebird

 GoalKicker.com – JavaScript® Notes for Professionals